gradle/gradle/design-docs/jdk9-support.md

 ### Test cases

+- Default to all packages: if no `api` section is found, assume that all packages of the library are exported
-- API jar can be built for each variant of the library and contains only API classes.
+- API jar can be built for each variant of the library and contains only API classes
-- `assemble` task builds the API jar and implementation jar for each buildable variant.
+- `assemble` task builds the API jar and implementation jar for each buildable variant
 - API jar contains exported packages
 - API jar does not contain non exported packages
-- If no API section is declared, API jar and implementation jars are identical (same contents)
+- If no API specification is present, API jar and implementation jars are identical (same contents)
 - Building the API jar should trigger compilation of classes
-- Changes to the specification of the public APIs should not trigger recompilation of the classes
+- Changes to the API specification should not trigger recompilation of the classes
-- Changes to the specification of the public APIs should not trigger repackaging of the implementation jar
+- Changes to the API specification should not trigger repackaging of the implementation jar
-- Changes to the specification of the public APIs should trigger regeneration of the API jar
+- Changes to the API specification should trigger regeneration of the API jar
-- If the specification of the public APIs do not change, API jar is not rebuilt
+- If the API specification does not change, the API jar should not be rebuilt

 ## Story: Extract a buildable element to represent the compiled classes of the library variant